openstax/jobba/README.md

 and if that returns `true`, it can attempt to gracefully terminate itself.

-Note that when a kill is requested, the job will continue to be in some other state (e.g. `working`) until it is in fact killed, at which point the job should call:
+Note that when a kill is requested, the job will continue to be in some other state (e.g. `started`) until it is in fact killed, at which point the job should call:

 ```ruby
 my_status.killed!